Community Health Needs Assessment

 Spectrum Health collaborated with numerous partners including area hospitals, mental health providers, community agencies and foundations in the collection of data for the health needs assessment.

-Spectrum Health hospitals in the counties of Montcalm, Newaygo, Osceola, and Ottawa collaborated with their regional Community Health Needs Assessments and developed dedicated Implementation Plans.
+Spectrum Health hospitals in the counties of Barry, Kent, Lake, Mason, Mecosta, Montcalm, Newaygo, Northern Oceana, Osceola, and Ottawa collaborated with their regional Community Health Needs Assessments and developed dedicated Implementation Plans.

-The Community Health Needs Assessments and Implementation Plans for each Spectrum Health hospital may be found by clicking on the links to the left.
+The Community Health Needs Assessments and Implementation Plans for each Spectrum Health hospital may be found by clicking on the links to the left or by visiting the individual hospital websites below.